Céline Sciamma: Career

-Films
+2004–2014: Early films and acclaim

-Sciamma's debut film, Water Lilies, was released in 2007.
-The French title, "Naissance des Pieuvres," translates to "Birth of the Octupuses," but was altered for the international release.
+Sciamma started her career writing the short films Les Premières Communions (2004) and Cache ta joie (2006).
+Her feature film debut, Water Lilies, was released in 2007.
+The French title, Naissance des pieuvres, means "Birth of the Octopuses", but was altered for international release.
 The film's script was Sciamma's senior project at La Fémis, although when she wrote it, Sciamma did not intend to direct it.
-The film, shot in Cergy, France, a Parisian suburb, explores the world of synchronized swimming.
-Based on Sciamma's own encounter with the sport, the film's protagonist explores her burgeoning sexuality and attraction to the team's captain.
+The film, shot in Cergy, explores the world of synchronized swimming.
+Based on Sciamma's own encounter with the sport, the protagonist explores her burgeoning sexuality and attraction to the team's captain.
 Water Lilies was selected for screening in the section Un certain regard at the 2007 Cannes Film Festival.
-It also won the Louis Delluc award for a first film.
+It won the Louis Delluc award for a first film.
 The film secured three nominations for the 2008 César Awards; Sciamma was nominated for the César Award for Best Debut, and actresses Adèle Haenel and Louise Blachère were both nominated for the César Award for Most Promising Actress.

 Sciamma directed her first short film, Pauline, in 2009 as part of a government anti-homophobia campaign called ‘Five films against homophobia’.

-Her 2011 film Tomboy was written and shot in a matter of months.
+Her 2011 film Tomboy was written and shot in months.
 Sciamma wrote the script in three weeks, completed casting in three weeks, and shot the film in 20 days.
 It premiered at the 61st Berlin International Film Festival in the Panorama section of the festival, and won the Teddy award for films with queer topics.
 The film was shown in French schools as part of an educational program.
 Sciamma worked on TV series Les Revenants (2012) for a year and a half.
 She has said in interviews that she wants to direct serial television series.

 Her 2014 film Girlhood was selected to be screened as part of the Directors' Fortnight section of the 2014 Cannes Film Festival.
 It also played at the 2014 Toronto International Film Festival and the 2015 Sundance Film Festival.
-In interviews, Sciamma said that Girlhood would be her last coming-of-age film and that she considered it, Water Lilies and Tomboy a trilogy.

-Girlhood, a coming-of-age film about a young woman who leaves school and joins a gang, received criticism for centering Black experiences and featuring a mostly Black cast but being directed and made by a mostly white crew.
+In interviews, Sciamma said that Girlhood would be her last coming-of-age film and that she considered it, Water Lilies, and Tomboy a trilogy.
+The film, a coming-of-age film about a young woman who leaves school and joins a gang, received criticism for centering Black experiences and featuring a mostly Black cast but being directed and made by a mostly white crew.